 How did I get lichen sclerosus?

-The cause of lichen sclerosus is not known although there seems to be an inherited tendency.
-Lichen sclerosus also seems to be associated with autoimmune diseases (conditions where the immune system attacks the body), such as systemic lupus erythematosus and thyroid disease.
-Lichen sclerosus is more likely to occur in areas of skin that have been damaged in the past.
+The cause of lichen sclerosus is not known, although there seems to be an inherited tendency.
+It’s thought that an overactive immune system or hormonal changes may also be involved, and it is more likely to occur in areas of skin that have been damaged or scarred in the past.

 Importantly, lichen sclerosus is not infectious and your partner cannot catch it during sex.